oeg-upm/TINTOlib-Documentation/docs/source/deepInsight.rst

      - Allows to save the defined parameters.
      - .pkl file with the configuration
    * - :py:data:`loadHyperparameters(filename)`
-     - Load REFINED configuration previously saved with :py:data:`saveHyperparameters(filename)`
+     - Load DeepInsight configuration previously saved with :py:data:`saveHyperparameters(filename)`

        - filename: .pkl file path
      -
    * - :py:data:`fit(data)`
      - Trains the model on the tabular data.
-This process involves running the hill climbing algorithm via MPI to determine feature mapping.
+This step performs dimensionality reduction to map features to the 2D grid.

        - data: A path to a CSV file or a Pandas DataFrame containing the features and targets.
 The target column must be the last column.
      -